Van Buren, Missouri

-Van Buren is a city in Carter County, Missouri, United States.
-It is the county seat and largest city in Carter County.
+Van Buren is a city in and county seat of Carter County, Missouri, United States, that is the largest city in Carter County.
 Van Buren was founded in 1833 as the county seat of Ripley County and was named after then Vice President of the United States, Martin Van Buren.
 In 1859, Van Buren became a part of the newly created Carter County and was subsequently selected to be the county seat.
 The 2020 U.S. census showed Van Buren with a population of 747.

 History

 In 1833, a commission appointed to choose a site for the county seat of Ripley County selected a site 1/2 mi west and across Current River from the present location of Van Buren.
 They named the new county seat Van Buren after the then Vice President of the United States, Martin Van Buren.
 A courthouse was built and a small city grew up around it.
 The city had one small general merchandise store run by a man named Shaw and a water powered grist mill owned by John George.

 Van Buren remained the county seat of Ripley County until 1847, when the county seat was moved south to the town of Doniphan.
 After removing the county seat to Doniphan, the town declined until only three or four families remained.

 On March 10, 1859, Van Buren became part of the newly created Carter County, and on April 4 of that year, Van Buren was selected to be the county seat of Carter County.

 In 1867 the present site of Van Buren, located about 1/2 mi east and across the river from the original site, was purchased from Zimri A. Carter.
 50 acre of land were purchased from Zimri A. Carter for $475 and the deed was given to Carter County commissioner James Snider.
 Even before the new city site was fully laid out, the first building to be built was a log courthouse located somewhat west of the current courthouse.